PERSIMUNE/PAC2023Moerup__HIV_IFN_Pathway_Association/README.md

 Please cite this paper when using this tool (To be updated).

 ## Tool Description
-Originally developed for testing SNPs within a single gene and its association with a specific, this tool has been modified to include SNPs from different genes, allowing gene sets to be tested.
+Originally developed for testing SNPs within a single gene and its association with a specific outcome (used in [this study](10.1097/QAD.0000000000003427) by Murray, DD. et al), this tool has been modified to include SNPs from different genes, allowing gene sets to be tested.
 Genes SKATO Analysis are a set of RScripts put into a docker such that it can be downloaded and executed on the user's computer without the need to install required packages.

+You can follow the below instructions to obtain the copy of the working tool.
+However, if for some reason you cannot get a copy, please contact preston.yui.sum.leung@regionh.dk or daniel.dawson.murray@regionh.dk and we should be able to provide a **.tar.gz** version of the docker image.

 ## Downloading docker image
 The image that runs the analysis can be retrieved via: